Posted February 16, 2016

 Layer 4: Observations

 Threat confidence is determined by observations on our layers for network, applications and users.
-Lack of observations (e.g. no Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. hashes) on those layers does not necessarily indicate threats are imminent but having observations that are both positive and negative provides greater insight and therefore greater threat confidence.
+Lack of observations (e.g. no Malware: Software that is intended to damage or disable computers and computer systems. hashes) on those layers does not necessarily indicate threats are imminent but having observations that are both positive and negative provides greater insight and therefore greater threat confidence.
 Clearly understanding threat requires access to data that can help guide the consumer of that data.
 But to be able to interpret this data, knowledge of where the data came from, the reliability of that data and the impact of the data on your organization is a critical facet.
 There are many examples where data in isolation of context and background of collection skews or misrepresents how that data should be considered for action.
 A simple example is one where well-known public DNS servers are accessed by malware to resolve their command & control servers IP addresses.
 If a customer solely blocked communications to DNS servers based on a single DNS exchange without the context that it was malware accessing a command & control server then all communications to the Internet would be blocked.
 Clearly, context of communication and purpose of that communication are critical to understanding when to act and when not to act.

 Threat observations are gathered by many different mechanisms and by many different providers.
 Those providers and their processes define how accurate those observations are.
 A critical aspect of determining the accuracy of threat observations is measuring threat confidence on the providers’ side and the threat confidence of their processes themselves.
 As with other industries where data is a key asset exchange between organizations, organizations apply trust in the data and their services.
 Financial institutions survive in part, because of the trust afforded to them by their customers.